vandadnp/swift-weekly/issue10/README.md

 ===
 1. The `imp___stubs___TFE12CoreGraphicsVSC7CGPointCfMS0_FT1xSi1ySi_S0_` private function takes in an x and a y value in the `rdi` and the `rsi` registers to create a `CGPoint`.
 2. Usually, Swift uses the `imp___stubs__objc_msgSend` to call a function on an instance of `NSObject`. for a property, such as the `frame` property of a `UIView` however, Swift uses the `imp___stubs__objc_msgSend_stret` function but still follows the [System V AMD64](http://goo.gl/mBdSoG) calling convention.
+3. A Swift compiler optimization kicks in where the code for every one of the case statements inside your `switch` calls the same function, but perhaps with different values.
+For instance, if you call the `println()` function at the end of each case statement, and do nothing else, the compiler is intelligent enough to only put `println()` once in the output assembly and prep the GPRs before it jumps to that line of code where `println()` occurs, so that the correct value gets printed out.
+Some really cool optimization going on here.

 References
 ===